luispabon/borg-s3-home-backup/README.md

   Whereas borg supports ssh paths here as well as any mounted folder (eg s3 via fuse), I would recommend this to be a local folder on a real drive, if you can afford the space, for speed.
   * **BORG_PASSPHRASE** (optional, recommended): borg will encrypt your backups using this passphrase.
 You should.
+  Make sure you keep this somewhere safe, other than your backup as you'll also need it to restore your files.

 These are required by the script to function: